ibexa/documentation-developer/docs/guide/file_management/file_management.md

 !!! note

     Only the adapters are used here, not the filesystem configuration described in this documentation.

 ### DFS Cluster handler

-For clustering use the platform provides a custom metadata handler that stores metadata about your assets in the database.
-This is done as it is faster than accessing the remote NFS or S3 instance to read metadata.
+For clustering, the platform provides a custom metadata handler that stores metadata about your assets in the database.
+This is faster than accessing the remote NFS or S3 instance to read metadata.
 For further reading on setting this up, see [Clustering](../clustering.md).

 ## Enabling BinaryFile Field indexing

-The indexing of all binary file Fields is disabled by default.
+The indexing of all BinaryFile Fields is disabled by default.
 To enable it, first, make sure you have installed Oracle Java/Open JDK 8 or higher and Apache Tika 1.20.
 Next, in the `config/packages` folder create a `binary_files.yaml` file with the following configuration: